AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 ## Also you can download the distributable version up here.
 Download > 2 Ship 2 Harkinia.zip
-It should be prepared to just drop your legally adquired ROM to compile the final steps.
+It should be prepared to just drop your legally adquired ROM, ready to compile/copy [assets], the final steps.
 Then play !
 After everything is working go to the las part of this guide, you will find a way to create an icon in games.

 1) First before downloading and running it, you need to install this libraries: